-As of January 2024, Amnesty International has documented the cases of 69 individuals who had been prosecuted solely for exercising their rights to freedom of expression, association and peaceful assembly, including human rights defenders, peaceful political activists, journalists, poets and clerics.
-Of those, 32 were prosecuted for peacefully expressing their opinions on social media.
+Since 2013, Amnesty International has documented the cases of 86 individuals who had been prosecuted solely for exercising their rights to freedom of expression, association and peaceful assembly, including human rights defenders, peaceful political activists, journalists, poets and clerics.
+Of those, 40 were prosecuted for peacefully expressing their opinions on social media.
 Amnesty International is aware that the real number of such prosecutions is likely much higher.